annacast/todo-list/APIBlueprint.md

 **Returns**

-The null value, or a 404 Not Found error.
+The value (for client side verification), or a 404 Not Found error.

 + Request Success (application/json)

-+ Response 204
++ Response 200 (application/json; charset=utf-8)

+            {
+                "id": 1,
+                "text": "Paint the walls white",
+                "isComplete": true,
+            }

 + Request Failure: Not Found (application/json)